 In light of recent changes to government guidance, Ribble Rivers Trust have made the decision to re-open our Angling Passport beats.
-Paper tickets will NOT be posted, an email will be sent to you once your purchase is complete, and this can be printed and used to fish.
-Tickets are NOT available from Mitton Hall Kennels, they are currently closed and they no longer have any paper tickets.
+Paper tokens will NOT be posted, an email will be sent to you once your purchase is complete, and this can be printed and used to fish.
+Tokens are NOT available from Mitton Hall Kennels, they are currently closed and they no longer have any paper tokens.

 River levels- The featured gauge map is currently displaying the river levels on the Mitton Beat- to view the river levels at other location please click here.